Osama-Qonaibe/ROUM-Token/README.md

 ---

-**ROUM** is a BEP-20 token deployed on Binance Smart Chain, representing the heritage and history of Rumeida (Tel Rumeida) in Hebron, Palestine.
+**ROUM** is a BEP-20 token deployed on Binance Smart Chain, representing roum token heritage on the blockchain.

 ## 📋 Token Information